jure-praznikar/Graphlets-B-value/README.md

 * rescaled.pdb (it contains the predicted rescaled B-values)

 Note that rescaled.pdb is only created if the standard deviation and <br>
-mean B-value of the query structure are in the range [2,100].
+mean B-value of the query structure are in the range [2, 100].

 ## **Example 2 – protein structure no crystal contacts (i.e., cryo-EM model)**

 **_STEP 1: Predict the B values by running the R script "GDV_Bval.r"_**

 > source("GDV_Bval.r")

+or

+> Rscript GDV_Bval.r

 This example does not consider symmetry contacts (i.e., the cryo- EM model).
 The script “GDV_Bval.r” reads the file 6SK0.pdb, which is already in the EXAMPLE2 folder.